Vegan Thai Quinoa Salad

 - Add in all the veggies.

 - To prepare the dressing, simply whisk all ingredients together in a bowl.
-Add more water as needed until desired consistency is reached.
+Start with 2 tablespoons of water and add more as needed until desired consistency is reached.

 - Add the dressing to the salad bowl and toss to combine.